wu87988622/ohara/docs/src/rest/rest-streams.rst

     202 Accepted

   .. note::
-     You should use :ref:`get streamapp <rest-stream-get-information>` to fetch up-to-date status
+     You should use :ref:`get streamapp <rest-streams-get-information>` to fetch up-to-date status

 .. _rest-stop-streamapp: